 Given the amount of films that were being churned out of the Roach Studios at that time, it was inevitable that the boys would cross paths eventually.
 That said, during the five years after filming ‘The Lucky Dog’, the boys were only involved in three other film projects together, Ollie acting and Stan directing.
 That was until August of 1926 when they were finally cast to appear in the same film together once again.

 Stan had the smallest role of the two, playing a hotel guest and looking fairly unrecognisable, with a huge, bushy moustache.
-Babe on the other hand, also sporting equally bushy facial hair, had a larger part to play as a hotel detective, who spent most of his scenes in a state of undress, with only a towel to preserve his modesty.
+Babe on the other hand, also sporting equally bushy facial hair, had a larger part to play as a hotel detective, who spent most of his scenes in a state of undress, with only a shower curtain wrapped around him to preserve his modesty.

-Despite both the boys’ being finally given a film to appear in again together, the boys weren’t cast as a team – far from it!
+Despite both the boys being finally given a film to appear in again together, they weren’t cast as a team – far from it!
 In actual fact they don’t even share a scene, being kept apart by a bedroom door.

-The film was a Hal Roach ‘All-Stars’ comedy and as such you get very small cameos by other stars from the studio, such as Theda Bara, Our Gang and I’m sure there’s even a quick glimpse of L&H regular Tiny Sandford as a railway guard towards the start.
+The film was a Hal Roach ‘All-Stars’ comedy and as such the it features very small cameos by other stars from the studio, such as Theda Bara, Our Gang and I’m sure there’s even a quick glimpse of L&H regular Tiny Sandford as a railway guard towards the start.

 On the whole it’s a pretty forgettable affair, as Randy Skretvedt accurately puts it